 Compare that to Tulum, where you’ll need a bike or vehicle to take you between its two most important tourist sites—the beach and ruins.

-I’m a solo female traveler and felt safe during my stays in Cancun and Tulum.
+I’m a solo female traveler and felt quite safe during my stays in Cancun and Tulum.
+But of the two, I felt safer in Tulum.

 Both destinations have a high tourist police presence, along with the national guard to ensure visitors feel safe.